Amanda is a retired educator with many years of experience teaching children of all ages and abilities in various contexts.

 Before bricks – durable, lightweight, inexpensive and portable – were first widely used, the most common building material for permanent projects was stone.

-Stones were gathered together and piled up together to form walls as far back as prehistory.
+Stones were gathered and piled up together to form walls as far back as prehistory.
 The art of masonry and 'stone dressing' dates back to about 2500 BC and originated in Ancient Egypt.

 The Ancient Egyptians were also the first to develop mechanical, rather than manual, stone splitting and shaping technologies.
 It was this technology that helped them to build the magnificent temples and pyramids for which they are now most widely known.